 - epilepsy or seizures

-Other, more serious medical conditions that have similar symptoms to a basilar migraine include:
+Other, more serious medical conditions that have similar symptoms to basilar migraine include:

-To rule these conditions out, a doctor or neurologist may recommend a magnetic resonance imaging scan (MRI) or a computerized tomography (CT) scan.
+To rule out these conditions, a doctor or neurologist may request an MRI or CT scan.

-Treatment for basilar migraines tends to focus on reducing pain and treating the other symptoms of the migraine.
+Treatment for basilar migraine tends to focus on reducing pain and managing the other symptoms.

-If over-the-counter medications are not having any effect, a doctor may prescribe a higher dosage.
-In some cases, a nerve block may be used to reduce pain.
+If over-the-counter medications do not help, a doctor may prescribe a stronger alternative.
+In some cases, they may recommend a type of drug called a nerve block to reduce the pain.

 - exercising regularly

 - getting regular sleep

 A person with migraine could also benefit from: